 - The fiber cables are an essential part of the spectrometer, so terminations must be thoroughly inspected.
 If there are any flaws it will degrade the performance of the system.
-Therefore, Guided Wave recommends that any fiber you purchase should be pre-terminated.
+Therefore, Process Insights recommends that any fiber you purchase should be pre-terminated.

 Free Standing Cables